Skip to Main Content

 NYTimes.com covers a range of topics through breaking news articles, blogs, videos and interactive features.
 In addition, you will be able to share content on social networks, save articles of interest, subscribe to email newsletters and set up personalized alerts.
 Your access to NYTimes.com is available both on campus and off campus.

 To register, click here, enter Brooklyn Law School in the search box, and follow the instructions to create an account.
-For initial registration, you must either be on campus or off campus using Brooklyn Law School's proxy server (see BLS Proxy Server Instructions) AND you must register with your brooklaw.edu email account.
+Summer 2025: For initial registration, you must either be on campus or off campus using Brooklyn Law School's proxy server (see BLS Proxy Server Instructions) AND you must register with your brooklaw.edu email account.
 After you have registered, you can use your login name and password to access NYTimes.com from any location.
 Each year, you will need to log in on campus or off campus through the BLS proxy server to maintain active access.

 Note: Brooklyn Law School's access does not include e-reader editions, crossword puzzles, or the cooking app – these features require separate purchase.